Sacro Monte di Varese

 Map of the Sacro Monte (Rosary Sanctuary) of Varese.
 Scale 0:100 m.
 I Chapel of the Annunciation, II Chapel of the Visitation, III Chapel of the Nativity, IV Chapel of the Presentation in the Temple, V Chapel of the Disputation in the Temple, VI Chapel of the Agony in the Garden, VII Chapel of the Flagellation, VIII Chapel of the Crowning with Thorns, IX Chapel of the Ascent to Calvary, X Chapel of the Mystery of the Crucifixion, XI Chapel of the Resurrection, XII Chapel of the Ascension, XIII Chapel of the Descent of the Holy Spirit, XIV Chapel of the Assumption of the Virgin.

-The Sacro Monte di Varese (literally 'Sacred Mount of Varese') is one of the nine sacri monti in the Italian regions of Lombardy and Piedmont which were inscribed on the UNESCO list of World Heritage Sites in 2003.
+The Sacro Monte di Varese (literally 'Sacred Mountain of Varese') is one of the nine sacri monti in the Italian regions of Lombardy and Piedmont which were inscribed on the UNESCO list of World Heritage Sites in 2003.
 It has an altitude of 807 metres above sea level.

 Description

-The Sacro Monte of Varese is located a few kilometres from the city in the frazione Santa Maria del Monte.
+The Sacro Monte of Varese is located a few kilometres from the city of Varese in the frazione Santa Maria del Monte.
 It is nestled in the Campo dei Fiori Regional Park which literally translates to "Field of Flowers".
-It consists of the Holy Road and the Sanctuary, as well as the small medieval village surrounding the Sanctuary.
-The Holy Road with its 14 chapels, rise up the mountain to the little village of Santa Maria del Monte and it ends with the Sanctuary (15th chapel) dedicated to the Virgin Mary.
+It is accessed by a Holy Road and includes the Sanctuary, as well as a small medieval village surrounding the Sanctuary.
+The Holy Road with its 14 chapels, rises up the mountain to the little village of Santa Maria del Monte and ends at the Sanctuary (15th chapel) dedicated to the Virgin Mary.
 The rise is 2 kilometres along a cobblestone path, and every chapel represents one of the Joyful, Sorrowful, and Glorious Mysteries of the Rosary.
-You can find at the mountaintop the Sanctuary, the Cloister of Monache Romite Ambrosiane, the Museo Baroffio e del Santuario, the Casa Museo Lodovico Pogliaghi, the permanent nativity scene, and different restaurants, bars, a pizzeria, three hotels and a bed & breakfast.
+Located at the mountaintop are the Sanctuary, the Cloister of Monache Romite Ambrosiane, the Museo Baroffio e del Santuario, the Casa Museo Lodovico Pogliaghi, a permanent nativity scene, and several restaurants, bars, a pizzeria, three hotels and a bed & breakfast.

 The recently restored Vellone-Sacro Monte funicular operates between a parking lot at the first chapel "Prima Cappella" and the top of Sacro Monte on Saturdays and Sundays throughout most of the year.

 On 14 May 2021, asteroid 113671 Sacromonte, discovered by amateur astronomer Luca Buzzi at the Schiaparelli Observatory in 2002, was by the Working Group for Small Bodies Nomenclature after the Sacro Monte of Varese.